ioannisrpt/portsort/README.md

                        save_dir = wdir)

-# ------------
+# -------------
-# SingleSort()
+# single_sort()
-# ------------
+# -------------

-# Single Sort stocks into quintile portfolios based on  the market capitalization
+# Single sort stocks into quintile portfolios based on  the market
-# of the last business day of the previous year ('CAP')
+# capitalization of the last business day of the previous year ('CAP')
-portchar.SingleSort(firm_characteristic = 'CAP',
+portchar.single_sort(firm_characteristic = 'CAP',
                     lagged_periods = 1,
                     n_portfolios = 5)
 print(portchar.single_sorted.head(20))

-# Single Sort stocks into 3 portfolios (30%, 40% 30%) based on the market capitalization
+# Single sort stocks into 3 portfolios (30%, 40% 30%) based on the market
-# of the last business day of the previous year ('CAP').
+# capitalization of the last business day of the previous year ('CAP').
 # NYSE breakpoints for size are used.
-portchar.SingleSort(firm_characteristic = 'CAP',
+portchar.single_sort(firm_characteristic = 'CAP',
                     lagged_periods = 1,
                     n_portfolios = np.array([0, 0.3, 0.7]),
                     quantile_filter = ['EXCHCD', 1])
 print(portchar.single_sorted.head(20))

-# ------------
+# -------------
-# DoubleSort()
+# double_sort()
-# ------------
+# -------------

-# Double Sort stocks unconditionally into 5x2 portfolios based on the market capitalization
+# Double sort stocks unconditionally into 5x2 portfolios based on the market
-# of the last business day of the previous year ('CAP') and the total annual return
+# capitalization of the last business day of the previous year ('CAP') and the
-# of the past year ('RET_total').
+# total annual return of the past year ('RET_total').
-portchar.DoubleSort(firm_characteristics = ['CAP', 'RET_total'],
+portchar.double_sort(firm_characteristics = ['CAP', 'RET_total'],
                     lagged_periods = [1,1],
                     n_portfolios = [5,2])
 print(portchar.double_sorted.head(20))

-# Double Sort stocks conditionally into 3x2 portfolios based on  the market capitalization
+# Double sort stocks conditionally into 3x2 portfolios based on  the market
-# of the last business day of the previous year ('CAP') and the total annual return
+# capitalization of the last business day of the previous year ('CAP') and the
-# of the past year ('RET_total').
+# total annual return of the past year ('RET_total').
 # NYSE breakpoints for size are used.
-portchar.DoubleSort(firm_characteristics = ['CAP', 'RET_total'],
+portchar.double_sort(firm_characteristics = ['CAP', 'RET_total'],
                     lagged_periods = [1,1],
                     n_portfolios = [np.array([0, 0.3, 0.7]), 2],
                     quantile_filters = [['EXCHCD', 1], None],